arrow-kt/arrow/README.md

 - [Projects and Examples](http://arrow-kt.io/docs/quickstart/projects/)
 - [Media: blogs, presentations, etc.](https://media.arrow-kt.io)

+If you have a blog post, talk, or upcoming event on Arrow, please considering opening an issue or PR to add to the collection over at the [Arrow Media](https://github.com/arrow-kt/arrow-media) repo.

 ## About this repository

 This repository orchestrates the global configuration and checks of the **Λrrow** libraries: